pjwerneck/pyrql/README.md

 {'args': [{'args': ['a', 1], 'name': 'eq'}, {'args': ['b', 2], 'name': 'eq'}], 'name': 'or'}
 ```

-The slash syntax for arrays is not implemented and will result in a syntax error.
+The slash syntax for arrays is not implemented yet and will result in a syntax error.
 The only valid array syntax is the comma delimited list inside parenthesis:

 ```
 >>> pyrql.parse('(a,b)=1')